 Three days.
 Symptoms will start to get worse once they begin.
 They may reach their most intense peak symptoms within three days after your last dose.
 However, the peak may happen earlier if you were used to a high dose or if you took the drug for a long time.
 Peak symptoms can include severe complications like seizures or heart-related problems that need medical treatment.

 One week.
 Peak symptoms usually mark the beginning of the end of your acute withdrawal phase.
 Symptoms will start to get better, and the most intense physical symptoms will likely go away first.

 One month.
 After a month, some symptoms like anxiety, depression, and drug cravings may linger.
 You might need to address these issues in addiction treatment in order to avoid a relapse.

 Brevital is a potent central nervous system depressant.
 Medical detox is a high level of care in addition treatment, and it involves 24-7 medically managed treatment.
 Not everyone who seeks addiction treatment will need to go through this level of care.
-However, because Brevital can cause potentially dangerous withdrawal symptoms, it’s a good idea to speak to a medical professional about medical detox.
+However, because Brevital can cause potentially dangerous withdrawal symptoms, it’s a good idea to speak to a medical professional about NCBI.
 Detox is designed to help people that are likely to go through severe withdrawal symptoms and people with other medical complications.
 It may involve the use of medications to treat symptoms or to taper you off the drug.
 If you enter an addiction treatment program, you’ll go through a medical assessment to determine if medical detox is a necessary step on your road to recovery.